TinkurLab/monorepo-pr-labeler-action/README.md

         with:
           prefix: 'sample_prefix' # optional
           suffix: 'sample_suffix' # optional
+          separator: ' ' # optional
 ```

 ### Options

 - Optionally add a `BASE_DIRS` variable under `env` if modules are located within one or more base directory(ies).
 You can configure one (ex. `base_directory1`) or more directories (ex. `base_directory1|bae_directory2|...`).
 If `BASE_DIRS` isn't specified, the action will assume the base directories in the repo are your modules (ex. `base_directory1` is a module).
 - Add `prefix` or `suffix` under `with` if you wish to add prefix or suffix the repo name in the label respectively.
+- Add `separator` under `with` if you wish to add a separator between the prefix, label, and suffix.
+For example, using a single space character `'  '` will add a space between them.
+By default, no separator is added.

 ### Example: Repos in sub directories